Indoor Air Quality in the Workplace Supports Better Health for People and the Planet

 Poor indoor air quality (IAQ) affects employee performance

-Indoor air quality in the workplace has many benefits for employees’ physical and mental wellbeing.
+Indoor air quality in the workplace has many benefits for employees’ physical and mental well-being.
 It also has proved impacts on performance.
 Berkeley Lab maintains the Indoor Air Quality Scientific Findings Resource Bank that compiles the best research findings about air quality.
 Among their findings are studies showing that “office buildings with above-average ventilation rates up to 40 cfm (20 L/s) per person have 10% to 80% fewer sick building syndrome (SBS) symptoms at work.”
 SBS symptoms can include irritation of eyes, nose, and throat, headache, fatigue, cough, and trouble concentrating.
 It’s easy to imagine why employees with these symptoms would experience decreased productivity.

 “Doubling the ventilation rate costs less than $40 per person per year in all climate zones.
 However, the same change in ventilation rate can increase the productivity of an employee by $6,500 a year.”